claudiamatosa/theguardian-tabs/README.md

 Install nodeJS, then run, from the root directory:

-    npm install -g bower grunt-cli
-    npm install
+    npm start
-    bower install
-    grunt connect

-Grunt will build the less files with the rest of the app into `dist` and run a local server from there.
+NPM will build the less files with the rest of the app into `dist` and run a local server from there.

-If everything has worked successfully, navigate to http://localhost:9001.
+If everything has worked successfully, navigate to http://localhost:8000.

+## Testing

+This app supports unit and end-to-end tests, using Jasmine and Protractor.

+To run the unit tests (currently none):

+    karma start

+To run the end-to-end tests:

+    npm run protractor

 ## Tools used